“Staying in Place” order will be in effect for GVSU students living in Allendale Township from September 17 through October 1. Read more

 Students may elect nonbusiness or business courses to fulfill their elective course requirements.
 Students may apply up to six hours of internship and independent research credit, in any combination, toward their degree requirements.
 Business majors may not take any of the major courses, except the internship, on a credit/no credit basis.

 Accounting majors must complete all requirements for the B.B.A. degree (the business core, three business electives and one ethics requirement course) and take additional credit hours, as follows:

 In order to graduate, accounting students must achieve a 2.5 minimum GPA for upper-division accounting courses.
-Students must receive at least a B- in ACC 240 to enroll in ACC 310 and at least a C in ACC 310 to enroll in ACC 311.
+Students must receive at least a C in ACC 310 to enroll in ACC 311.
 If the GPA for upper-division accounting courses falls below 2.5 (after nine hours are completed) the student will not be permitted to take additional upper-division accounting courses.
 However, such students may repeat upper-division accounting courses for which they received a low grade.
 Only upper-division accounting courses in which the student has earned a C- or better may be used to satisfy requirements for an accounting degree.
 Accounting students must also meet other requirements of the undergraduate business program.

 Students entering the accounting program are expected to have a basic knowledge of spreadsheets before enrollment in upper-division accounting courses.
 Taking the intermediate sequence courses ACC 310 and ACC 311 in contiguous semesters is highly recommended.
+Participation in the study-abroad ACC 330 course is recommended.
 Internships are strongly encouraged.